 When your doctor talks to you about your B-cell lymphoma, they'll tell you what type you have.
 It's an important piece of info to get, because each type of this cancer acts differently and has its own treatment.

-To help figure out what type of B-cell lymphoma you have, your doctor will do a biopsy, which means he removes some of your cells and runs some tests on them.
+To help figure out what type of B-cell lymphoma you have, your doctor will do a biopsy, which means they remove some of your cells and run some tests on them.
 You may also need to get tests like a CT scan, PET scan, and blood tests to learn more about the cancer and whether it has spread.

 Doctors group B-cell lymphomas based on:

 - How the cancer cells look under a microscope

 - Whether the cancer cells have certain proteins on their surface

 - What kinds of gene changes are inside the lymphoma cells